GodloveD/TAMUQ-workshop/mpi/README.md

 # MPI jobs

-Message Passing Interface (MPI) allows applications to run across multiple CPUs (perhaps even across multiple nodes) as if they were all part of one single system.
+Message Passing Interface (MPI) allows applications to run across multiple nodes as if they were all part of a single system.

-Singularity employs a "hybrid" MPI model allowing you to run MPI jobs more easily.
+Singularity employs a "hybrid" MPI model, allowing you to run MPI jobs more easily.
 The basic idea is that Singularity expects MPI to be present both inside and outside of the container.
-When you execute a container with MPI code, you will call `mpiexec` or a similar binary on the `singularity` command itself.
+When you execute a container with MPI code, you will call `mpiexec` or a similar launcher on the `singularity` command itself.
 The MPI process outside of the container will then work in tandem with MPI inside the container and the containerized MPI code to instantiate the job.

-Currently, Singularity on raad2 only supports Intel MPI.
-Since Intel MPI is licensed, it is probably easier to bind mount it into the container at runtime rather than build a container in which it is pre-installed.
+For now, we have tested Singularity on raad2 mostly with Intel MPI.
+Since Intel MPI is licensed, it is probably easier to bind mount it into the container at runtime rather than to build a container in which it is pre-installed.

-As a general rule, the more highly optimized software is, the less portable.
-This rule extends well to MPI.
+As a general rule, the more highly optimized software is, the less portable it is.
+This rule applies just as well to MPI.
 Less optimized implementations such as OpenMPI tend to be more portable, while highly optimized implementations such as Intel are less portable.

-MPI application can be packaged in a container in multiple ways.
-We are discussing two possible configurations;
+An MPI application can be packaged in a container in multiple ways.

-## Configuration 01
+The example we share here demonstrates the first approach, but the second approach is technically possible and is mentioned just for the sake of completeness.

+First Approach

-Install OpenMpi/Mpich inside the container and compile your application using these libraries.
-Port this application on raad2 and inject Intel MPI or Cray MPI inside the container.
-This will make use of Host MPI libraries.
+Install OpenMPI or MPICH inside your container and compile your application using that library.
+Then, copy your container to raad2 and bind mount the directory for either the Intel MPI library inside the container.
+Set the container environment variables such that the application links to the library mounted from the outside.

-## Configuration 02
+Second Approach

-Install complete MPI runtume inside the container.
-That could be Intel/OpenMpi/Cray MPI runtime.
-Build your code/application e.g. Lammps, Grommacs, Gaussian against this MPI inside the container.
-Port this container to raad2.
-This will not rely on host MPI libraries.
+Install the complete MPI runtime inside the container.
+This could be Intel, OpenMPI, or MPICH.
+Build your application (e.g. Lammps, Grommacs, OpenFOAM, etc.) against this "internal" MPI.
+Copy this container to raad2.
+Technically this containers could run without relying on the host MPI libararies, although on raad2 that would require some system re-configuration that is  currently being studied.

 ### Example

-Below example demonstrate the ability of dynamically linking MPI libraries on the run time i.e. First Configuration listed above.
-We have tested it for Intel MPI on raad2.
+The example below demonstrates the first approach.
+We have tested it using Intel MPI on raad2.
 Part of this example is referenced from Taylor Childers from ANL.

 Step 1.
 Build a base centos image and install MPICH. <br>
 Step 2.
-Compile mpi application inside the container using container MPI libraries. <br>
+Compile the MPI application inside the container using the container MPI library (i.e. MPICH). <br>
 Step 3.
-Port the container on raad2 and link with host Intel MPI. <br>
+Copy the container to raad2 and configure the environment to link with host Intel MPI. <br>

 All the steps you want to perform in the container can be listed in a definition file or a recipe.